Category Reports

 Brand Case Study: Ghia

-How Ghia built dominant AI recommendation visibility across both Performance Beverage and Mindful Drinking categories through occasion-based positioning — without a single functional benefit claim.
+How Ghia built dominant AI recommendation visibility across both Functional Beverage and Mindful Drinking categories through occasion-based positioning — without a single functional benefit claim.

 Read the report →